 A UE which supports ca-IdleModeMeasurements shall support the idle mode CA measurements of at least [1, 2 or 3] inter-frequency carriers of which zero or one inter-frequency carrier may be a non-overlapping carrier.

-For overlapping carriers, the inter-frequency measurement requirements in section 4.2.2.4 apply.
+For overlapping inter-frequency carriers, the inter-frequency measurement requirements in section 4.2.2.4 apply.
+For overlapping NR inter-RAT carriers, the NR inter-RAT measurement requirements in section 4.2.2.5.6 apply.